misspent/Random-Stuff/README.md

 [Beeper](<https://www.beeper.com/>) - One inbox for all your chats

 ### 📔 Future notes
-- [AdAway](<https://adaway.org/>) - The root level security is not possible/recommended on GrapheneOS?
-Look into further.
-Having this as root level then a VPN as VPN route would be glorious.
 - If you can stop apps from connecting to the internet, then install [Gboard](<https://play.google.com/store/apps/details?id=com.google.android.inputmethod.latin&hl=en_US>) and make sure it has no connections.
 You can essentially use ***ALL*** the features it offers without it having any tracking.